• Home

 ‘Auguri di Buon Natale!’

-We hope to see you at our school in Bologna in 2017, in particular all our old friends, but also many, many new faces!
+We hope to see you at our NEW school in Bologna in 2018, in particular all our old friends, but also many, many new faces!

 ‘Mille grazie’ to the many people who’ve already taken advantage of our ‘best offer of the year’ to save 20% on their next course.